Webster's Unabridged Dictionary - Letter W - Page 8

 Wash (n.)
 A medical preparation in a liquid form for external application; a lotion.

 Wash (n.)
-A thin coat of color, esp. water color.
+(Painting) A thin coat of color, esp. water color.

 Wash (n.)
-A thin coat of metal laid on anything for beauty or preservation.
+A thin coat of metal applied in a liquid form on any object, for beauty or preservation; -- called also washing.

 Wash (n.)
+(Naut.)
 The blade of an oar, or the thin part which enters the water.

 Wash (n.)
 The flow, swash, or breaking of a body of water, as a wave; also, the sound of it.